SAR Technology: 'Incident

 making the backcountry very susceptible to human-triggered avalanches,"

-said Brad Sills of Whistler Search and Rescue.
+said a SAR spokesman.
 "The skiers were last

 spotted on Platform Glacier on Sunday, which is a heavily glaciated area with